shiba24/pretrained-model-collections/README.md

 For the users who haven't installed caffe, I made up some files where weight and bias are saved as pickle.
 You can re-construct neural networks of your own framework, if you know the model structure.
 See also [Loading Caffe model without Caffe](#loading-caffe-model-without-caffe)

 ## Notice
-1. Please be careful about the LICENCE for each model of your own usage.
+1. Please be careful about the LICENSE for each model of your own usage.
 2. This is in progress and we need your help!
 Thank you.

 ## TODOs
- - Adding more models
+ - Add more models and implementations
- - List the LICENCE for each model
+ - List the LICENSE for each model
  - Scripts for loading caffe model without caffe?
  - Scripts for chainer2pkl ?